Aug. 2012 - Jul. 2016 ,Department of Automation, Tsinghua University

 Unlike most existing person re-identification methods which only use RGB images, our approach recognizes people from RGB-D images so that more information such as anthropometric measures and body shapes can be exploited for re-identification.
 In order to exploit useful information from depth images, we use the deep network to extract efficient anthropometric features from processed depth images which also have three channels.
 Moreover, we design a multi-modal fusion layer to combine these features extracted from both depth images and RGB images through the network with a uniform latent variable which is robust to noise, and optimize the fusion layer with two CNN networks jointly.

-3. Xin Yuan, Liangliang Ren, Jiwen Lu, Jie Zhou, Towards Optimal Deep Hashing via Policy Gradient, European Conference on Computer Vision, Munich, Sep, 2018.
+4. Xin Yuan, Liangliang Ren, Jiwen Lu, Jie Zhou, Relaxation-free Deep Hashing via Policy Gradient, European Conference on Computer Vision, Munich, Sep, 2018.

 5. Liangliang Ren, Jiwen Lu, jianjiang Feng, and Jie Zhou, Multi-Modal uniform deep learning for RGB-D person re-identification, Pattern Recognition , 2017.